 Jefferson Nickel Mintage: An Overview & Tips for Collecting

-The Jefferson nickel is a coin that, when introduced, replaced the Buffalo nickel for good.
-What is unique about the coin is the depiction of a real person, Thomas Jefferson, who deserved honors and appraisals for new generations to come.
-In general, these are daily-use coins that can be only made of nickel, but nothing else.
+The Jefferson nickel is a coin that, when introduced, replaced the Buffalo 5C in 1938.
+What is unique about the coin is the depiction of a real person, Thomas Jefferson.

-The history of numismatics knows ups and downs, and World War II changed the preferences and demands of the general public, which is why mints could not afford to use nickel anymore due to wartime needs but an alloy consisting of 56% copper, 35% silver, and 9% manganese.
-Nowadays, the composition of coins is a bit different, yet this provides them with a smooth combination of traditions, flexibility in design development, and rarity in their unconventional forms.
+World War II changed the monetary system, which is why mints could not afford to use nickel anymore due to wartime needs.
+Instead, they relied on an alloy consisting of 56% copper, 35% silver, and 9% manganese.
+Nowadays, the composition of coins is a bit different.

 Denomination